 - Active employees: You can access your W-2 statements on Employee Express at .
 A department notice will be sent out once the statements are available (by January 31).

 - Separated employees: Please submit a help desk request with OPM by clicking the Help icon located in the top right corner of the .
 Please note that they will mail the W-2 to your address on record.
 Plan ahead as the W-2 may have to be forwarded from your address on record to your current address.
 You can also reach out to Payroll Customer Support for assistance by phone at 1-800-521-2553 or 1-877-865-0760 between the hours of 9 am to noon Eastern time.

 - Contact the current Human Resources Officer (HRO) from your previous post.

-- Submit a Privacy Act Request by following the instructions on the Department of State Freedom of Information Act (FOIA) website.
+- Submit a Privacy Act Request by following the instructions on the Department of State Freedom of Information Act (FOIA) webpage.
 Fax the request to 202-261-8579 or mail to: